After almost 30 years, it was time to go back.

 During the morning walking period, I shared the basement with two other yogis.
 One was a heavyset guy who reminded me of an old boyfriend and the other was a slim guy with a moustache who looked like young Adolf Hitler.

 You’ve been meditating for a while.
-Maybe a couple of weeks or over a decade.
+Maybe a couple of weeks or several years.
 There are days when the benefits seem palpable.
 You don’t react when your brother belittles you just like he did in your sandbox days.
-When the woman in yellow high heels tries to maneuver her cart ahead of yours in the checkout line, you pause, then wave her forward with a smile.
+When the woman in yellow heels tries to maneuver her cart ahead of yours in the checkout line, you pause, then wave her forward with a smile.
 She smiles back with what looks like genuine relief.
 Angry a moment ago, you now feel good, along with, you note, a hint of superiority.
 A friend you haven’t seen in years remarks how you seem more forthcoming.

 Continue reading Evidence of Meditation